snubsteel/SE3200-Expense-Tracker-2025-Group-2/MEETINGS.md

 David Hammond - Studied basics of React.
 Downloaded repository and followed instructions from Seth to verify that project ran locally without issue.
 Studied updated project repository.

 ## Attendee focus for upcoming week:
-Seth Pederson -  (Will update after looking at milestone 3 requirements)
+Seth Pederson - Choose and implement (or research) one new feature, research getting the app deployed on Railway, and update the project board for milestone 3.
 Winifred Halm De-Souza -  Add progress summary to SPRINT-1.md.
 David Hammond - Create SPRINT-1.md, add GitHub Projects link & minutes from weeks 10, 11, and 12 to SPRINT-1.md.
 Study repository code for better understanding of project.
 Research how Railway deployment works in preparation for milestone 3.